-Belize has a national school meal programme for vulnerable children managed by the Ministry of Education, and several other programmes managed by communities, faith-based organizations, NGOs, parent groups and other private providers.
+Belize has a national school meal programme managed by the Ministry of Education offering either breakfast or lunch depending on each school’s priorities.
 Some schools also operate cafeterias, canteens or tuckshops managed by vendors.
-There are menus to guide the preparation of the meals, but there are no compulsory nutrition standard for school food in the country.
+There are menus to guide the preparation of the meals both in primary and high schools.

 Nutrition contents are delivered within the subjects of health and family life, science, physical education and social sciences.
 In addition to the curriculum, there are concrete extracurricular efforts that are promoted by the Ministry of Education, Culture, Science and Technology.
 Other initiatives are supported by the Ministries of Health and Agriculture, and specific projects with nutrition education components are supported by partners including FAO, UNICEF and NGOs.